Undergraduate Program

 Click here for the latest announcements [this requires that you are signed in with your Georgetown NetID].

-The course will cover mathematical concepts that will be used in economics courses at the intermediate and advanced levels.
-The concepts will be applied to economic questions, and in-class problem-solving will be emphasized.
-It begins with a review of functions in economics (e.g., demand and supply).
+To bolster quantitative aptitude, the Department of Economics offers ECON 1357 – Essential Mathematics for Economics.
+This course covers mathematical concepts that will be used in economics courses at the intermediate and advanced levels.
+The course begins with a review of functions in economics (e.g., demand and supply).
 We then turn to calculus, with a focus on optimization (e.g., choosing the amount of output to maximize your profit).
 We next consider optimization of functions of two variables (e.g., choosing the quantities of two inputs to maximize your profit).
-We subsequently consider optimization subject to one or more constraints as when you maximize your well-being (i.e., utility) while facing a budget constraint.
-The course concludes with an introduction to linear algebra, which studies linear equations of several variables.
+We subsequently study optimization subject to one or more constraints.
+An example occurs when you maximize your well-being while facing a budget constraint.
+The course concludes with an introduction to linear algebra, which studies linear equations with several variables.
+The concepts will be applied to economic questions, and in-class problem-solving will be emphasized.

 Current Academic Policies and Procedures can be found in Undergraduate Bulletin.